Horizon-42/waterfowl_detect/Assigment1.md

 ## Training Pipline
 ### Dataset Setting
 - Training with both positive and negative samples
-- Train/Valid ration is 0.85/0.15
+- Train/Valid ratio is 0.85/0.15
 - Testing on practical orthomosaic images.
-**The dataset the link provide has a wrong groundtruth for the proactical test image, we need switch to version 3.**
+**The dataset the link provides has a wrong groundtruth for the practical test image, we need to switch to version 3.**
 To match the test groundtruth with training data, we need to enlarge the box from 5 pixels to 7 pixels.

-### Data Agument
+### Data Augment
 - **Split Original images with tile size 128, and train the model with size 512.**
-- Balance
+- Balance postive and negative images with 1:1.2.
-- Random Flip: Filp in horizontal and vertical direction.
+- Random Flip: Flip in horizontal and vertical direction.
 - Copy Paste: Copy and paste objects to other images.
-- Mosaic
+- Mosaic, merge some samples randomly.

 ### Model
 We tried RTDETR and YOLO.

 ### Metrics
-Since it's binary classify, we use **Precision**, **Recall** and **F1 Score** with with IOU in [25%, 90%].
+Since it's binary classification, we use **Precision**, **Recall** and **F1 Score** with IOU in [25%, 90%].

 # Experiment
 ## Models Performance in IOU 25%